-There is nothing about the gifts to Adam to differentiate them from any of the other gift checks written and signed by Latisha.
-As such, the \$330,000.00 check and the \$5,000.00 check were subject to the authority of the POA and the statutory requirements of the Code.
-They are beyond the annual gift tax exclusion, as evidenced by counsels' stipulation; thus, they are not valid.
+In summary, we hold that when a designated POA agent writes gift checks from a principal's account, the agent is constrained by the gift-giving limitations listed in the POA document and the statutory requirements of the Code.
+There is nothing about the gifts to Adam in this case to differentiate them from any of the other gift checks written and signed by Latisha.
+As such, the \$330,000 check and the \$5,000 check were subject to the authority of the POA and the statutory requirements of the Code.
+They are beyond the IRC annual gift tax exclusion, as evidenced by counsels' stipulation; thus, they are not valid.